Kitware/CMake/Help/dev/review.rst

 The above `topic testing`_ tests the MR topic independent of other merge requests and on only a few key platforms and configurations.
-CMake also has a large number of testing machines provided by Kitware and generous volunteers that cover nearly all supported platforms, generators, and configurations.
+The `CMake Testing Process`_ also has a large number of machines provided by Kitware and generous volunteers that cover nearly all supported platforms, generators, and configurations.
 In order to avoid overwhelming these resources, they do not test every MR individually.
 Instead, these machines follow an *integration branch*, run tests on a nightly basis (or continuously during the day), and post to the `CMake CDash Page`_.
 Some follow ``master``.
 Most follow a special integration branch, the *topic stage*.

 The topic stage is a special branch maintained by the "Kitware Robot" (``@kwrobot``).
 It consists of the head of the MR target integration